 A traumatic brain injury (TBI) is a serious medical condition that can leave a victim suffering long-term impairment.
 Often, these types of injuries require extensive medical treatment and permanent care.

 If you or someone you love suffered a TBI caused by another’s negligence, contact the Macon brain injury lawyers at Roden Law for a free, no obligation consultation.
 We will review your claim and the circumstances behind your accident to determine if another is at fault for your TBI.
-Our team of personal injury lawyers in Macon is dedicated to protecting the rights of injury victims and will relentlessly pursue compensation for your claim.
+Our team of Macon personal injury lawyers is dedicated to protecting the rights of injury victims and will relentlessly pursue compensation for your claim.

 We understand the difficulties that personal injury victims endure following a devastating accident.
 For this reason, we try to simplify pursuing a legal claim by working on a contingency fee basis.
 This means you will not be charged up front for our services.
 The only time you will have to pay us is if we reach a favorable outcome for your claim.